NY Times CEO Mark Thompson isn’t fazed by Trump’s criticism

 Mark Thompson (NY Times) at TechCrunch Disrupt NY 2017

 And yes, Thompson knows that it’s possible for people to get around The Times’ paywall, but he said it was a deliberate decision to make it more porous.
-That’s because it helps The Times’ journalism have a broader impact, and because the readers who go around the paywall could still turn into subscribers.
+That’s because this helps The Times’ journalism have a broader impact, and because the readers who go around the paywall could still turn into subscribers.

 0